mco-gh/mco.dev/content/post/found/vitd.md

 coverImage = "/img/vitd.jpg"
 +++

 This is from a small (50 subjects) but seemingly rigorous study on the mitigating effect of high doses of Vitamin D on Covid-19.
-Of course, studies like this one are coming out fast and furious so take this with a grain of salt, but I'm interested in seeing corrobration of this result because it could be a freely available and inexpensive way for everyone to reduce their risk.

 <!--more-->

+Of course, studies like this one are coming out fast and furious so take this with a grain of salt, but I'm interested in seeing corrobration of this result because it could be a freely available and inexpensive way for everyone to reduce their risk of developing serious complications.

 <br>